setms/book/docs/introduction/engineering.md

     The background describes the users to serve and the environment in which the solution must operate.
     It also evaluates existing solutions and prior work.
 2. **Problem formulation**.
     Define the problem in the form of design goals that any viable solution must meet, using specifications and requirements.

+    The "real" problem to solve is usually different from the initial statement.
+    Several heuristics help with discovering what this is.

+    - The **statement-restatement technique** rewrites the initial statement in different ways to gain more insight into the real problem.
+      You can use words, diagrams, or mathematical formulas.
+    - A **why-why diagram** places the initial statement on the left and possible underlying sources on the right.
+      One can identify the sources for those sources again, etc. to get more and more specific.
+    - A **Duncker diagram** matches present and desired state.
+      One keeps rewriting these until there is satisfactory correlation between them.
+      Under each state one then lists solutions at three levels: general, functional, and specific.
+      General solutions can either take an action to achieve the desired state, or transform the present state to make it acceptable.
+    - For **Kepner-Tregoe situation analysis**, see below.

     Prioritize the design goals.
 3. **Abstraction and synthesis**.
      Look up or develop general concepts or approaches which allow solving the problem.
      Generate detailed alternative solutions or designs for the problem.
 4. **Analysis**.
      Establish objective evaluation criteria, including how easy the design is to implement.
      Test/evaluate/refine alternative designs.
 This may include building prototypes.
      Select the best alternative.
 5. **Implementation**.
      Develop the final solution and distribute it to the intended clients/customers/users.
      Receive feedback for the next-generation design.